Lyberta/Singularity/Human Brain.md

 ### Highly rigid behavior

-This is the lowest complexity of the executive function, usually labeled ["autism"](https://en.wikipedia.org/wiki/Autism) and [Asperger syndrome](https://en.wikipedia.org/wiki/Asperger_syndrome).
+This is the lowest complexity of the executive function, usually labeled ["autism"](https://en.wikipedia.org/wiki/Autism) and ["Asperger syndrome"](https://en.wikipedia.org/wiki/Asperger_syndrome).

 Individuals with this level of development usually follow a very rigid daily schedule and focus their attention on something very specific, usually labeled ["special interest"](https://en.wikipedia.org/wiki/Special_interest_(autism)).
 Any form of disturbance is usually met with shock, stupor or a temper tantrum.